Cambridge financial support

 Faculty awards and grants

 Some faculties and departments may offer funds, grants and/or prizes for undergraduate students to help with course-related costs or in recognition of academic achievement.
-Where available, details of such awards are available on the relevant faculties’/departments’ websites.
+Where available, details of such awards can be found on the relevant faculties’/departments’ websites.